SteavenGamerYT/Website/content/posts/2024/battery-life.md

 ---

 ## Battery Life
-So at frist most distros ships with `power-profiles-daemon`.
+So at first, most distros ship with `power-profiles-daemon`.

-This app is good for changing profiles but doesnt give you the best battery life, so we can remove it by running
+This app is good for changing profiles but doesn't give you the best battery life, so we can remove it by running:

 `sudo pacman -Rns power-profiles-daemon`